Is there such a thing as a ‘man’s brain’ or a ‘woman’s brain'?

 By Private Therapy Clinic

-For generations, people have been discussing the cognitive differences, or lack thereof, between women and men.
+For generations, people have been discussing the cognitive differences, or lack thereof, between a woman’s brain and man’s brain.
 For many years, under patriarchal social systems, the received wisdom was that men and women thought in quantitatively different ways and, quite simply, that men had naturally greater intellectual prowess.
 This widely held view (together with the idea that academic achievement could damage women’s fertility, and similar notions) was used to justify the exclusion of women from most education and the vast majority of professions, with the result that poor women were only qualified for menial work, and wealthy women did not usually work at all.
 Of course, the fact that women were typically much less educated than men only enhanced the view that they were naturally less inclined to deep thinking.
 The few women who managed to acquire an education, like surgeon James (Margaret) Barry, often had to literally disguise themselves as men to do so.

 Starting in the late nineteenth century, women gradually started to gain access to greater levels of education, and now it is perfectly clear that women are in no way the intellectual inferiors of men.
 In fact, in the UK today, more women than men graduate from university.
 So where does that leave the idea that women’s and men’s brains are radically different from one another?